-While the x86 core provides maximum compatibility with the vast amount of Internet content available, the intelligent integration of several other functions, such as audio and graphics, offers a true system-level multimedia solution.
+While the x86 core provides maximum compatibility with the vast amount of internet content available, the intelligent integration of several other functions, such as memory controller and graphics, offer a true system-level multimedia solution.

-The Geode GX1 processor core is a proven x86 design that offers competitive performance.
+The GXLV processor core is a proven x86 design that offers competitive performance.
 It contains integer and floating point execution units based on sixth-generation technology.
 The integer core contains a single, five-stage execution pipeline and offers advanced features such as operand forwarding, branch target buffers, and extensive write buffering.
 Accesses to the 16 KB write-back L1 cache are dynamically reordered to eliminate pipeline stalls when fetching operands.

-In addition to the advanced CPU features, the GX1 processor integrates a host of functions typically implemented with external components.
-A full function graphics accelerator contains a VGA (video graphics array) controller, bit-BLT engine, and a ROP (raster operations) unit for complete GUI (Graphical User Interface) acceleration under most operating systems.
-A display controller contains additional video buffering to enable >30 fps MPEG1 playback and video overlay when used with a National Semiconductor Geode I/O or graphics companion chip (e.g., CS5530A or CS9211).
+In addition to the advanced CPU features, the GXLV processor integrates a host of functions typically implemented with external components.
+A full function graphics accelerator contains a Video Graphics Array (VGA) controller, bitBLT engine, and a Raster Operations (ROP) unit for complete Graphical User Interface (GUI) acceleration under most operating systems.
+A display controller contains additional video buffering to enable >30 fps MPEG1 playback and video overlay when used with a National Semiconductor I/O Companion chip such as the CS5530.
 Graphics and system memory accesses are supported by a tightly coupled SDRAM controller which eliminates the need for an external L2 cache.
 A PCI host controller supports up to three bus masters for additional connectivity and multimedia capabilities.

-The GX1 processor also incorporates Virtual System Architecture® (VSATM) technology.
+The GXLV processor also incorporates Virtual System Architecture® (VSATM) technology.
 VSA technology enables the XpressGRAPHICS and XpressAUDIO subsystems.
 Software handlers are available that provide full compatibility for industry standard VGA and 16-bit audio functions that are transparent at the operating system level.

-Together the National Semiconductor I/O companion and GX1 processor Geode devices provide a scalable, flexible, low-power, system-level solution well suited for a wide array of information appliances ranging from hand-held personal information access devices to digital set-top boxes and thin clients.
+The GXLV processor is designed to be used with the CS5530 I/O Companion, also supplied by National Semiconductor.
+Together they provide a scalable, flexible, lowpower, system-level solution well suited for a wide array of information appliances ranging from hand-held personal information access devices to digital set top boxes and thin clients.